jhartzell42/rust-c-book/src/complaints.md

 but how could you be more relevant than a thorough critique?

 > Rust will be in the same place as C++ in 40 years
+> Rust will end up as convoluted as C++ is now.

-First, if there needs to be a new systems language in another 30 or 40 years that reboots Rust like Rust is rebooting C++, I don't see that as a failure.
+This might just be true, but I don't get why it's used as an anti-Rust argument.
+If there needs to be a new systems language in another 30 or 40 years that reboots Rust like Rust is rebooting C++, I don't see that as a failure.
 I certainly don't see that as a reason not to use Rust now.

-And maybe Rust will be in 40 years as messy as C++ is now.
-Probably C++ will be even messier by then.
-Maybe C++ will clean up certain problems;
-probably Rust will help spur it to do so by means of competition.
+And when the new programming language comes around to out-Rust Rust, I'll advocate switching to that too.

+That would just mean that programming languages are subject to entropy and obsolescence like everything else.
+And in that case, C++ will just continue to get worse in the meantime too, so Rust will be better than C++ the entire time.
+If all programming languages accrue cruft as they age, in what world is that a reason to use the cruftier programming language?
+Isn't that a reason to use the newest appropriate programming language?

+Most Rustaceans are not, despite the stereotype, treating Rust as some apocalyptic, messianic programming language to end all programming languages.
+The goal isn't to have an eternally good programming languages; programming languages are tools.
+We switch to better tools when it is practical to do so.
+The question is: What should new projects be written in now?
+When a rewrite is called for (as it sometimes is), should it include a new programming language now that there is a viable alternative?

+I suspect that many making this argument are including an unstated assumption -- that C++'s cruft is actually a sign of its maturity, and fitness for production use.
+Alternatively, and a little more charitably, they might assume that Rust isn't ready for production use yet, and by the time it is, it will be just as crufty as C++, perhaps converging to the same level of cruft.
+But while there are a few categories where Rust lags C++, they are mistaken in the big picture.
+For the vast majority of C++ projects, Rust is already a better option for if the project had to be rewritten from scratch (a big "if," but irrelevant to the merits of the programming languages).

 But also: Maybe Rust will be able to avoid some of C++'s mistakes;
 it's certainly trying to.